shantoroy/shantoroy.github.io/_posts/2021-02-11-creating-and-reading-qrcode-in-python.md

 ---
 layout: single
 title: "Creating and Reading QR Code in Python: A Simple Python Class using `qrcode` and `opencv` module"
+excerpt:  "QR codes are becoming increasingly popular in many applications, from tracking inventory to sharing contact information.
+In this post, we'll explore how to create and read QR codes using a simple Python class that leverages the `qrcode` and `opencv` modules.
+With this class, you can easily generate QR codes from text or URLs, and then decode them with your computer's camera."
+seo_title:  "Creating and Reading QR Code in Python: A Simple Python Class using `qrcode` and `opencv` module"
+seo_description:  "Learn how to create and read QR codes in Python using a simple Python class that leverages the `qrcode` and `opencv` modules.
+This post will show you how to generate QR codes from text or URLs, and decode them with your computer's camera."
 header:
   image: "https://live.staticflickr.com/65535/51686080612_afb4e84885_o.png"
   teaser: "https://live.staticflickr.com/65535/51686080612_afb4e84885_o.png"